 - 1. Chemical elements included in the composition of medicinal substances of inorganic nature and ways of their detection. - 2.
-Identification of inorganic medicinal substances detection of cations.
+Identification of inorganic medicinal substances detection of cations. - 3.
+Identification of inorganic medicinal substances detection of anions.

 Various inorganic compounds are used in medicine.
 The same element, as a rule, is part of several compounds.
 For example, sodium is a part of such medicinal substances as NaCl, NaCl, NaHCO3, Na2B4O7, etc. Or, for example, the element Ca - it may be part of an inorganic molecule - CaCl2, CaCO4, and may contain an organic structure as an anion - calcium lactate $(C_3H_5O_3)2Ca$, calcium gluconate $(C_6H{11}O_7)2Ca$, etc.